Ombuds Workshops

 Workshops and Presentations

-The University Ombuds Office offers educational outreach to all members of the university community on preventing, managing, and resolving conflict.
-Training and education are often effective tools used to address and manage current conflicts, prevent future disagreements from escalating, and improve communication overall.
-The following training options can be tailored and delivered to meet your team's needs.
-Please contact us at ombuds@oregonstate.edu to discuss your training needs.
+The University Ombuds Office offers educational programs to all members of the university community on preventing, managing, and resolving conflict.
+The following learning options can be tailored and delivered to meet your team's needs.
+Please contact us at [email protected] to discuss how we can help.

 Introduction to University Ombuds